kris098e/4.-semester/4. semester/Data mining and machine learning/remember.md

 # Training error
 + underfitting means that we have high test error & training error usually with less parameters

-# Scripts
-Naive bayes classifier script does not work

 # Apriori
 + When looking into if the set should be there after the merge, remember to check for **all subsets**.
 Fx: `AEF`, then you will have to find `AE`, `AF`, `EF`